-For an EBIO major, an internship is a great way to get involved in the field and learn more about possible career paths.
+For an EBIO major, an internship is a great way to get involved in the field and learn more about possible career paths, including working in industry, ecological/environmental research, natural resources conservation and management, wildlife field studies.
 According to several sources internships are the number one and number two benefits seen in candidates' job applications.
 Plus, interns are more likely to be engaged in their studies and succeed in completing their degrees.
-To hone your skills at applying for an securing an internship (and to prepare you for a career after graduation, visit CU Career Services; they offer top-notch, direct guidance through their Career Exploration and Readiness Course.

-After you've been hired, you can apply for enrollment in EBIO 3930 if you've completed >9 course credits from EBIO classes; your GPA in classes must be >2.50 and your overall GPA must be >2.00.
+After you've been hired, you can apply for enrollment in EBIO 3930 (Internship) to receive course credit if you've completed at least 9 credit hours in EBIO classes, with your grades equalling a GPA of > 2.50.
 No retroactive credit can be given for previous internship experience, even if that experience was with your current employer.
 Internship credits from other institutions do not transfer.
-EBIO 3930's enrollment deadline is extended well beyond a semester's drop/add deadline to the 10th week of Fall and Spring Semesters, and the 6th week of Summer Session D, so you can apply for enrollment even if you're hired after those deadlines.
+EBIO 3930's enrollment deadline is extended well beyond primary enrollment deadlines to the 10th week of Fall and Spring Semesters (mid-October), and the 6th week of Summer Session C (mid-July).

 Enrolling in EBIO 3930 requires submitting a formal application and securing the department's permission.
 Key information you'll need to provide when applying includes written responses to the following prompts:

-2. Educational Relevance.
+- Educational Relevance.
 What do you hope to learn from this experience?
-How will the position help you grow as a science major, and a scientist in your field?
+How will the position help you grow as a science major, and a scientist in your field of study?

-To help your application be successful, you should write responses to these prompts and email those to EBIO Internship Faculty Sponsor Dr. Harrison Carpenter for review and feedback.
+To help your application be successful, you should draft responses to these prompts and email Internship Faculty Sponsor Dr. Harrison Carpenter for review and feedback.
 If the responses fill the department’s requests, your application will be submitted electronically.

 The formal application requires you to tell how many EBIO 3930 course credits you're requesting.
 You may enroll for 1-6 course credits, based upon your hours of work time in your internship.
 For every 40 hours of work time, you can request 1 course credit (i.e., 40-79 hours of work time = 1 course credit; 80-119 hours of work time = 2 course credits, etc.).
 EBIO 3930 is graded Pass (P) or Fail (F).
 If your internship overlaps a break between semesters, you should enroll during the semester in which your internship begins; you will be given a grade of Incomplete (I) for that semester and a final grade will be given after your internship has concluded.